-Behind Enemy Sidelines: NCAA Player Empowerment and a Less Toxic Egg Bowl?
+Behind Enemy Sidelines: NCAA player empowerment and a less toxic Egg Bowl?

-Welcome to the newest feature from The Grove Report – Behind Enemy Sidelines.
+Welcome to the newest feature from SI's Cowbell Corner – Behind Enemy Sidelines, a collaboration with SI's Ole Miss channel, The Grove Report.

-Each week, we're going to be joined by Joel Coleman of Sports Illustrated's Cowbell Corner for a collaborative video show targeting all Mississippians.

-We also talk the change of the Mississippi State flag, first-year head coach win totals and one more really interesting topic – is the Egg Bowl going to be a little less toxic of a rivalry moving forward?
+Also, there's talk of the change of the state of Mississippi's flag, first-year head coach win totals for Mississippi State's Mike Leach and Ole Miss' Lane Kiffin and one more really interesting topic – is the Egg Bowl going to be a little less toxic of a rivalry moving forward?

-See above for the full video or below for more targeted clips.

 Also check out the top stories over the past week from both The Grove Report and Cowbell Corner below: